-What is a period?!
+What is a period?

 Signs your period is coming and symptoms you may experience on your period

-When do teenagers get their first period?
+When will I get my first period?

-What will it look like?
+What will my first period look like?

 How long will it last and how much blood do I lose?

-It might look like you’re losing a lot of blood, but it’s usually only a few teaspoons at the beginning and 3-5 tablespoons once you’ve been menstruating for a few years.
+It might look like you’re losing a lot of blood, but it’s usually only a few teaspoons at the beginning and around three to five tablespoons once you’ve been menstruating for a few years.

 How often will I get my period?

 There are many ways of tracking your period.
 You can mark it on your calendar, download Kt's printable period tracker or use a period tracker app.
-Click here for our blog post all about the best tracking apps!
+Click here for our blog post all about the best tracking apps.

 Will anyone know I am on my period?